-Update: Want to achieve better work-life balance within your own team?
-Check out “Less is more: leading your team to better results through work-life balance” on the Asana blog.
+Update: Want to support healthy habits within your own team?
+Check out “Leading your team to better results” on the Asana blog.

 — — —

 Last week, I spoke to an ambitious group of high school students at SPARC in Berkeley.
 Several of them asked me about things I wish I had done or learned earlier in life, or regrets I had from earlier in my career.
 Again and again, I came back to the idea that I wish I had lived my life differently.